verata-veritatis/sky-tools/README.md

 You'll need to have a working API and Secret key from Bittrex, with viewing AND trading privileges.
 To do this, you'll first have to set up 2-Factor Authentication from the Settings menu.
 You can then create new keys which you can enter into the bot when it asks you for the keys.

 ### Instructions

+### Edits & Modifications

+I'm just an engineering physics and applied mathematics student, and hardly a "Python expert" or programming guru.
+If you feel something can be done better, feel free to bring up an issue or pull request, and I'll gladly take a look!